Composability is currently an Early Access Feature in Alpha status.

 val Seq(paintHouse) = decodeAllCreated(PaintHouse.COMPANION)(acceptTx)

 The painter can then cash in the IOU.
-This happens exactly as before, since the IOU contract never leaves the IOU domain.
+This happens exactly as before, since the IOU contract never leaves the IOU sync domain.

 // Painter converts the Iou into cash